thanpolas/degenking/README.md

 What has been done above is to set the configuration key named `getProvider` and give it a value of a **callback function**.
-This function will be invoked by the library and it expects to receive an object with two keys:
+This function will be invoked by the library and it expects to receive an object with the following properties:

 -   `name` **{string}** An arbitrary name (label) of the RPC.
 -   `provider` **{Object}** [An ethers.js instance of a provider][ethers-provider].